 The theory here is that diesel will act as a cleaning agent.

 Diesel does have some solvent properties, but pouring a quart into the engine while it's running is not going to do much for the engine except produce a LOT of smoke from half burnt dollops of diesel.
-The diesel is not atomised if you just pour it in, and it does nothing for the carburetor either, since it's running straight through the carburetor.
+The diesel is not atomised if you just pour it in, and it does nothing for cleaning the carburetor either, since it's running straight through the carburetor.

 I have in the past put a cup of diesel into a full fuel tank of gasoline as an engine cleaner - I think it helped a little, but only because the engine was getting ready for a rebuild and was burning some oil - sludging up the combustion chambers and spark plugs.
 The small amount of diesel seemed to help clean up the plugs a little.